philshem/swissweather/README.md

 swissweather
 ============

 Historical monthly averages (1864-present) of temperature and precipitation at weather stations across Switzerland.
 All data is from [MeteoSwiss](http://www.meteoswiss.admin.ch/web/en.html) and [their license](http://www.meteoswiss.admin.ch/web/en/legal.html) applies to its usage.
+I have only combined and transformed the data so it is more code-friendly.

 [Data source](http://www.meteoswiss.admin.ch/web/en/climate/climate_today/homogeneous_data.html)